nmc-probe/utils/rest_api/README.md

-# REST API for Creating and Preparing Clones
+# REST API for Creating Clones and iSCSI Targets

 Provides a RESTful API using python and flask to creating and sharing iSCSI LUNs from ZFS clones and preparing them